 On June 23, 2021, the Company's Board and stockholders approved and effected a 1-for-1.49 reverse stock split of the Company's common stock and convertible preferred stock.
-Common stock, convertible preferred stock, warrants to purchase common stock, warrants to purchase common stock, warrants to purchase common stock, share data, per share data and related information contained in the financial statements have been retrospectively adjusted to reflect the effect of the reverse stock split.
+Common stock, convertible preferred stock, warrants to purchase common stock, warrants to purchase convertible preferred stock, options to purchase common stock, share data, per share data and related information contained in the financial statements have been retrospectively adjusted to reflect the effect of the reverse stock split.

-Through and including July 25, 2021 (the 25th day after the commencement of this offering), all dealers that buy, sell or trade shares of our common stock, whether or not participating in this offering, may be required to deliver a prospectus.
+Through and including , 2021 (the 25th day after the commencement of this offering), all dealers that buy, sell or trade shares of our common stock, whether or not participating in this offering, may be required to deliver a prospectus.
 This delivery requirement is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.

-9,999,999 Shares
+8,333,333 Shares